 (2) The royalty value of iron ore is —

-(a) if the first sale of the ore is effected by delivery onto or from a ship exporting the ore from Australia (as evidenced by a bill of lading) — the gross invoice value of the ore less shipping costs for the ore; or
+(a) if the first sale of the ore by the tenement holder is effected by delivery onto or from a ship exporting the ore from Australia (as evidenced by a bill of lading and the invoices relating to the sale and export of the ore) — the gross invoice value of the ore less shipping costs for the ore; or

-(b) in any other case — the reference amount for the ore.
+(b) in any other case —

+(i) the reference amount for the ore; or

+(ii) if the Minister makes a determination under subregulation (2A), the value worked out using the method determined under that subregulation.

+(2A) For the purposes of subregulation (2)(b), the Minister may in a particular case determine —

+(a) that the royalty value of iron ore is not to be the reference amount for the ore because of market factors affecting the sale of the ore; and

+(b) a method for working out the value of the ore that takes into account those factors.

 (3) The reference amount for iron ore is —